Barackhalogen/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. a function that adds two integers and returns the result.
 11. a function that prints all natural numbers from n to 98
 13. a function that prints the n times table, starting with 0.
+13. a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)